Small Heath railway station

+History

 The former Great Western Railway station building, opened in 1863 as Small Heath and Sparkbrook on the main line from London Paddington to Birkenhead Woodside, is on a bridge over the tracks shared with Golden Hillock Road (the B4145).
 The A45 Small Heath Highway runs alongside.
 To the other side is the site of the former BSA factory.
 Nearby are the largely disused sidings which served local industry in the area.

+Queen Victoria alighted at the station on 23 March 1887, while making a royal visit to nearby Small Heath Park and the city of Birmingham.

 The station once had four platforms (both in an island configuration) in use, following the quadrupling of the line by the Great Western Railway in 1906, but only the western pair are now operational (as these are the only ones that trains can use to reach Moor Street & Snow Hill).

 Services

-Mondays to Saturdays, daytime service is generally two trains per hour outside peak times.
+On Mondays to Saturdays, daytime service is generally three trains per hour.

+West Midlands Railway run services as part of the Snow Hill Lines.

-Northbound, there are two trains per hour to Birmingham Snow Hill.
-Most trains continue to Stourbridge Junction, Kidderminster or Worcester.
+Northbound, there are three trains per hour to Birmingham Snow Hill.
+Trains continue to Kidderminster via Smethwick Galton Bridge and Stourbridge Junction, with 1tph continuing to Worcester via Droitwich Spa.

-Southbound, there is one train per hour to Dorridge via Solihull and one train per hour to Whitlocks End via Shirley.
+Southbound, there is one train per hour to Dorridge via Solihull and two trains per hour to Whitlocks End via Shirley, with one of the Whitlocks End services extending to Stratford-upon-Avon via the North Warwickshire Line.